tushar2704/Hiring-Process-Analytics/README.md

 Using a chart or graph to illustrate the distribution of different position tiers within the company.

+## Insights

+- Most hired individuals are males, 6% prefer not to state gender.

+- Avg.
+Total Salary offered without Outliers is $49878

+- Avg.
+Total Salary offered with Outliers is $49976

+- 2892 employees had salary below $60000 out of total 4697 hired.

+- 1802 employees had salary above $60000 and below $100000 out of total 4697 hired.

+- Operation department had highest hires with 1843, followed by Service department with 1332 .

+- Same trend for department for all non hired individual as well.

+- Post c5 & c9 had the highest hired individuals, majority were males.

+- Post m6, m7, n6, n9, n10 were almost non existence.

+- Post c5 & c9 had majority of employees with salary below $40000.

+- Post c5 & c9 employees mostly belonged to Operations Department.

+- Service department also followed the same trends.

 ## License

 This project is licensed under the [MIT License](LICENSE).